madsutherland/Optimized-Drug-Screening-Libraries/README.md

 Within each folder of this repo, you'll find a chemical library.
 The files for each library include...

-optimized_conformer_geos = *final, optimized* molecular structures for the conformers, extracted from the MOPAC outfiles, in .xyz format and after conversion to .sdf using Open Babel. *Note* Open Babel has known issues interpreting polyheterocyclic structures.
+**optimized_conformer_geos** = *final, optimized* molecular structures for the conformers, extracted from the MOPAC outfiles, in .xyz format and after conversion to .sdf using Open Babel. *Note* Open Babel has known issues interpreting polyheterocyclic structures.
 If you encounter a structure with a valence error, the original/correct structure is in the MOPAC outfiles.

-MOPAC_outfiles = .out, .arc and .cos files from MOPAC geometry optimization runs on conformers;
+**MOPAC_outfiles** = .out, .arc and .cos files from MOPAC geometry optimization runs on conformers;

-initial_conformer_geos = molecular structure files for conformers generated for each molecule in MMFF using OpenBabel's GetConformers functionality;
+**initial_conformer_geos** = molecular structure files for conformers generated for each molecule in MMFF using OpenBabel's GetConformers functionality;

-MOPAC_infiles = input files MOPAC refers to for geometry optimization calculations;
+**MOPAC_infiles** = input files MOPAC refers to for geometry optimization calculations;

-starting_compound_geos = one starting structure for each molecule, the structures fed into the conformer driviing step my workflow;
+**starting_compound_geos** = one starting structure for each molecule, the structures fed into the conformer driviing step my workflow;

-xxx.sdf = a single file containing the information curated (i.e. from Drug Bank) about each molecule in the library, including the SMILES strings used to build a starting structure in Mathematica.
+**xxx.sdf** = a single file containing the information curated (i.e. from Drug Bank) about each molecule in the library, including the SMILES strings used to build a starting structure in Mathematica.

-*Note* The Drug Bank - Approved library is the large one (2370 molecules), so that folder contains additional writen materials (a Word document and a Mathematica notebook) explaining what I did.
+*Note*: The Drug Bank - Approved library is the large one (2370 molecules), so that folder contains additional writen materials (a Word document and a Mathematica notebook) explaining what I did.